Want to change the way you eat? Grab your FREE intuitive eating resource guide!

 The New Year’s diet messaging can be very alluring.
 I get it.
 I used to fall victim to it, too.

-Use these new year non diet resolutions to feel confident and improve your relationship with food1
+Use these new year self care and non diet resolutions to feel confident and improve your relationship with food.

-But, just because you’re not purposely setting out to change your body doesn’t mean you aren’t caring about your health
+But, just because you’re not purposely setting out to change your body doesn’t mean healthy

-Here are some of my favorite non diet resolution ideas to help improve overall health and wellbeing, and even performance.
+Here are some of my favorite non diet resolution ideas to help improve overall health and wellbeing, and even performance, if applicable.

 Hydration helps with so much, including: